10.2.1. Building Inheritance

 Star(string name, string agent, double a_balance) : Actor(name, agent), balance(a_balance) {}

 Constructor parameter names.
 The variable names appearing in a constructor's initializer list are not arbitrary.
 Programmers may choose the constructor parameters' names, but once chosen, programmers must use the names consistently throughout the function, including the initializer list.
 Review the classes in Figure 1 and notice that Person has a member variable called "name" while Actor has a member called "agent."
-The Actor constructor illustrates the consistent use of variable names: I often use single-character variable names in textbook examples to simplify and save space on the page.
-But, when writing "real" code, it is good practice to choose names that better suggest what the variable does.
+The Actor constructor illustrates the consistent use of variable names: I often use single-character variable names in the textbook examples to simplify them and save space on the page.
+But, when writing "real" code, choosing names that better suggest what the variable does is good practice.

 Data Flow And Constructor Calls

-Classes and their constructors are compiled from the top of the inheritance hierarchy downwards (see Figure 1).
+Classes and their constructors are specified downward from the top of the inheritance hierarchy (see Figure 1).
 However, constructors are called and run from the subclass upward in the hierarchy when the program instantiates a subclass.
-Each subclass constructor calls its superclass constructor, and some of the data passed to the initial constructor call may be passed on to the superclass constructor.
+Each subclass constructor calls its superclass constructor.
+The call can pass some of its arguments to the superclass while retaining some for its class's member variables.
 The following figure illustrates the data passing sequence.

 Data flow in chained constructor calls.
 The arrows indicate the direction that data, which originates in the function call at the bottom (1), flows upwards through the constructors, the initializer lists, and finally into the member variables.